thomas-tams/mlops_02476_project/reports/README.md

 ---
 We have implemented continuous integration (CI) for various parts of our project to maintain code quality and streamline our development workflow.
 Using pre-commit hooks, we ensure that workflows perform specific checks both locally during commits and in GitHub Actions.
 These hooks catch common issues.
 As mentioned earlier, we also run unit tests on our code in GitHub Actions to ensure that any flaws in updated code, which may not be detected locally during development, are identified and addressed.
 This ensures that every update integrates without introducing regressions.
 Additionally, we utilize Ruff as a pre-commit tool for linting, which helps us maintain a clean and consistent codebase by enforcing style guidelines and catching potential bugs early in the development process.

 As an example of our continuous integration setup, we invite you to review one of our GitHub Actions workflows.
 This workflow ensures that when branches are merged into the main branch or commits are pushed to the main branch, a series of automated processes are triggered.
 These processes include installing dependencies and executing pytest to validate the integrity of our code.
 In the post-build stage (which runs only if the matrix build completes successfully), an updated Dockerfile for the project is sent to Google Cloud, where an updated Docker image is built.
-This ensures that any changes made to the project on GitHub are reflected in the Docker image, which users rely on when running the project code.
+This ensures that any changes made to the project on GitHub are reflected in the Docker image.

 By integrating these practices into our workflow, we maintain high standards for code quality, ensure reliability across updates, and minimize manual intervention in deployment processes.
 This setup enhances the project's reproducibility and ensures a seamless transition from development to production environments.
 You can view the workflow file here: https://github.com/thomas-tams/mlops_02476_project/blob/main/.github/workflows/tests.yaml

 ---

 ## Running code and tracking experiments